 - Be diligent with opt-outs.
 At the bottom of most spam, there’s an “unsubscribe” button.
 CANSPAM laws require this now.
 But spammers love to try to hide it.
 Be diligent.
 Find the link and follow the directions once you go to their web page.

 - Bounce emails that don’t contain opt-out instructions.
 Most email clients allow you to “bounce” an email.
 Look under the “message” menu.
-This sends the email back to sender as though the email doesn’t work.
+This sends the email back to the sender as though the email doesn’t work.
 This often gets your email removed from the spammer’s list.
 They don’t like having emails bounced.

 - Manage the email accounts you can.
-If you like an email, look at the bottom to see if you have options for when you receive their email, how frequent and what topics/subject is available.
+If you like an email, look at the bottom to see if you have options for when you receive their email, how frequently, and what topics/subject is available.
 Reduce, reduce, reduce!

 Beware though: Monitor your spam folder throughout this process.
 Make sure good emails don’t get caught there.
 And it’s always wise to bounce anything in the spam folder.
 If it’s spam.

 I’ve reduced my emails by 80% — I love it!
 Now I need to figure out what I’m going to do with all my time.
 Maybe even tackle my long to-do list.
+Or improve our website.